fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/tutorials/enabling-logging.md

 </div>
 </div>

-The different log levels are described in the (CLI reference section)[/exporting-charts/using-fusionexport/cli-reference].
+The different log levels are described in the [CLI reference section]({% site.baseurl %}/exporting-charts/using-fusionexport/cli-reference "@@open-newtab").